jpedrocillo/mySnakeyGame/README.md

 Fill free to ask for other features.

 Future Features:
-Database connected for score and username records.
+Database connection for score and username records.
 Improve image or used UI graphics